 How to drive, safely!

-We all have taken our driving exam …….
-And passed; this would explain the little plastic card we have with a photo we despise and a false weight that indicates we can drive.
-Seriously though driving these days with road rage, a lot of young drivers with their own vehicles, and scooters we have to take a lot more precautions when setting out on the road.
-Let’s examine some of the things we need to be aware of and we all can be safer.
+Now we all have taken our driving exam and passed; its time to put that plastic card with our least favorite pic of ourselves and put it to good use.
+Jokes aside, driving these days can be tricky.
+With road rage, young drivers and scooters we have to take a lot more precautions when setting out on the road.
+Let’s examine some of the things we need to be aware of so we can all live in road safety harmony.

 See and Be Seen